Real Testing. Unbiased Reviews.

 Showing one of the objective testing standards for fit

 I like to objectively measure all of my hiking boots in specific categories before placing my reviews.
 I have compiled a list of specific categories that are weighted, to give you the best possible overall score before deciding on a specific hiking boot.
-I have iterated this formula over the past 10 years to perfect it.

 Our weighted categories are: